thomas-roos/aws-greengrass-lite/docs/SETUP.md

 ## Running the nucleus

-To enable and run all the Greengrass Lite core services for testing, run the d `run_nucleus` script available in the source directory.
+To enable and run all the Greengrass Nucleus Lite core services for testing, run the `run_nucleus` script available in the source directory.

 ```sh
 ./misc/run_nucleus